 Shellfish, including shrimp, is classified as one of the top eight food allergies in the US, along with peanuts, tree nuts, wheat, milk, and soy.2,3

 However, most importantly, shrimp is the most popular seafood in the US.
-Which also means that over 90% of it gets imported from other countries.
-Sadly, less than 2% gets inspected by the FDA and US regulatory agencies.
+This also means that over 90% of it gets imported from other countries.
+Sadly, less than 2% get inspected by the FDA and US regulatory agencies.

 What this means is that the shrimp is farm-raised in dirty and unhealthy conditions.
 They feed on unhealthy food.
 Imported shrimp, more than any other seafood, has been found to be contaminated with banned chemicals, pesticides, and antibiotics.